Updated June 2, 2023

-1. Open source software is free
+1. Open-source software is free

 Linus Torvald came up with the revolutionary Linux, but to equate open software with just this is simplistic.

-4. Open Source Software scores low on functionality
+4. Open-source software scores low on functionality

-Advantages is that it is more than just a free package….it also exceeds the functionality of equivalent commercial software in many application categories.
+The advantage is that it is more than just a free package….it also exceeds the functionality of equivalent commercial software in many application categories.

-Case 1: Apache is a leading Web server
+Case 1: Apache is a leading Webserver

-Case 3: PostgreSQL works just as well as data base management systems from the likes of Microsoft
+Case 3: PostgreSQL works just as well as database management systems from the likes of Microsoft

 Image source: pixabay.com

 Case closed!
-Most open source products are very popular for supporting large and sophisticated apps.
+Most open-source products are very popular for supporting large and sophisticated apps.
 CRM packages like SugarCRM are even aimed at business enterprises!

-5. Open Source and Windows do not mix well
+5. Open source and windows do not mix well

 Image source: pixabay.com

-6. It is more Safe and Secure
+6. It is more safe and secure

 Image source: pixabay.com

-7. It is not Scalable
+7. It is not scalable

-8. It is Tough to Use
+8. It is tough to use

-10. Open Source Software is Developed by Students and Enthusiasts
+10. Developed by students and enthusiasts

-11. Open source is Low in Quality
+11. Open source is low in quality

-12. No one gets paid to write open source software
+12. No one gets paid to write open-source software

 Image source: pixabay.com